 As of 2014 the application for the 2015 start will be December 1, 2014.
 To complete and submit your application online, click here: How do I apply?

-The Graduate Program Assistant for the Department of Curriculum and Pedagogy (EDCP) is Basia Zurek, and she is the person most qualified to advise you on administrative matters concerning applications and admission requirements to Music Education graduate programs at UBC, as well as scholarship and assistantship opportunities.
-She can be reached by phone at 604.822.5367 or via email at firstname.lastname@example.org.
+The Graduate Program Assistant for the Department of Curriculum and Pedagogy (EDCP) is Alan Jay, and he is the person most qualified to advise you on administrative matters concerning applications and admission requirements to Music Education graduate programs at UBC, as well as scholarship and assistantship opportunities.
+He can be reached by phone at 604.822.5367 or via email at firstname.lastname@example.org.
 Graduate students may also consult with the Graduate Student Advising Team for advice on program-related questions and other issues.

 Full-time students are eligible for service positions, including Graduate Research Assistantships (GRAs), Graduate Teaching Assistantships (GTAs), and Graduate Academic Assistantships (GAAs).
 These positions are available on a limited basis every year and are competitive.
 Decisions on appointments are made in September of each academic year.
 It is best to apply for service positions when making application to the program.
 For more information, please refer to the student funding page.